jkm-mc/randomspawn/README.md

 ## Commands

-- `/randomspawn` - Teleports and sets the player to a random spawn location (operator only).
+- `/randomspawn` - Teleports and sets the player to a random spawn location (requires `randomspawn.command.randomspawn`)